henrythasler/Leaflet.Geodesic/README.md

 Usage
 -----
 Leaflet.Geodesic can be used similar to Leaflet's [MultiPolyline](http://leafletjs.com/reference.html#multipolyline).

+Geodesic has the following additional options:
+* steps - defines how many intermediate points are generated along the path.
+More steps mean a smoother path.

+This code creates an empty Geodesic object:
 ```
 var Geodesic = L.geodesic([], {
 	weight: 7,